Duxford Aircraft Museum

-Here are a few exhibit highlights; See the last remaining B-17 this side of the pond.
+Here are a few exhibit highlights; See the last remaining B-17 on this side of the pond.
 The ‘Sally B’ is a flying memorial to the many US servicemen who gave their lives during World War Two.

 Book a private tour and go behind the ropes and go inside the Avro Lancaster bomber, and be guided by an on-site expert.
 The Lancaster is one of the most successful bombers of the war and famous for the daring Dam-Buster Raid.

 Go inside the Concorde, the fastest passenger jet ever.
 Designed and built to fly at twice the speed of sound, and could fly from London to New York in just under 3 hrs.

 The American Air Museum at Duxford is a tale of two nations united through conflict and loss.
 See P-51 mustangs, B-17 flying fortress and aircraft used to the present day.